nkarl/wsu-cpts-451-dbms/week-5/SQL Fundamentals.md

 			- an arithmetic or string expression

 > [!note] the **AS** keyword
-> - Sometimes, we want to rename an attribute or relation/table, when the attribute name is not descriptive, or especially when we need to query from the same table one or more times.
+> - Sometimes, we want to rename an attribute or relation/table, when the attribute name is not descriptive.
 > ```sql
 > SELECT ename, mgr AS manager
 > FROM   Emp, Dept